lgarrison/AbacusCosmos/index.md

 # About
 The Abacus Cosmos suite was run by [Lehman Garrison](http://lgarrison.github.io/) on the GPU nodes of the University of Arizona's
 [El Gato super computer](http://elgato.arizona.edu/) using the new N-body code Abacus.
-Abacus is written by Lehman Garrison, Doug Ferrer, Daniel Eisenstein, Marc Metchnik, and Phil Pinto.
+Abacus is written by Lehman Garrison, Doug Ferrer, Nina Maksimova, Daniel Eisenstein, Marc Metchnik, and Phil Pinto.
 See the [Papers]({{ site.baseurl }}{% link papers.md %}) for more information.
 </div>

 <div class="column">